Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Derivation of time derivative bounds by averaging the uncertainty relations

-with the energy fluctuation variance of Eq. (\ref{cv2}) defining the local ``heat capacity'' $ C_{v,i}$.
-As detailed in Appendix \ref{QUB}, an analogous relation holds for {\it the exact (i.e., non semi-classical)} averages with deformed density matrices (see Eqs. (\ref{ddensity}, \ref{variantquad}) therein).
+Here, the effective local ``heat capacity'' $ C_{v,i}$ is defined by the energy fluctuation variance of Eq. (\ref{cv2}).
+As detailed in Appendix \ref{QUB}, an analogous relation holds for {\it the exact (i.e., non semiclassical)} averages with deformed density matrices (see Eqs. (\ref{ddensity}, \ref{variantquad}) therein).